 Answer 11A: You must amend your WFTC application when you realize the information submitted on your application is not accurate.
 This allows the department to make sure that it has accurate records and that it can process your refund without additional delay.
-If you have questions about amending your application, please contact the department for additional information.
+If you have questions about amending your application, please contact the department for additional information by calling 360-763-7300 or go to the department's website at WorkingFamiliesCredit.wa.gov.